notAperson535/OneClick-macOS-Simple-KVM/docs/guide-passthrough.md

 title: Guide to PCIe Passthrough (GPU and Sound)
 ---

-## If you would like to pass through your gpu on windows, please use this guide first: https://mathiashueber.com/passthrough-windows-11-vm-ubuntu-22-04/

 ## Enable BIOS features
 To use PCIe Passthrough, you will need a compatible motherboard and CPU with support for iommu.
 Look up your motherboard manual on how to enable these features, but they are commonly named `VT-d` or `AMD Vi`.